linktohack/evil-commentary/README.md

 > <kbd>gcap</kbd> to comment out a paragraph), <kbd>gc</kbd> in visual
 > mode to comment out the selection.

-I wrote this because of that I really admire the work of [tpope] the author of [vim-commentary] and want to have something really simple (less than 100 lines) like he did with his [vim-commentary].
+I wrote this because of that I really admire the work of [tpope], the author of [vim-commentary] and want to have something really simple (less than 100 lines) like he did with his [vim-commentary].

-## Feature complete
+## Feature completed

-[evil-commentary] is considered feature complete as of `v2.0.0`.
+[evil-commentary] is considered feature completed as of `v2.0.0`.
 The integration part maybe added in the future though.

 ## Install